Life & Health

 Life & Health License: What You Need to Know

-Life and health insurance protects the finances of an individual and/or their family in the event of the death of the policy holder (life insurance) or a medical issue that requires professional treatment (health insurance).
+Life and health insurance are separate policies that protect the finances of an individual and/or their family in the event of the death of the policyholder (life insurance) or a medical issue that requires professional treatment (health insurance).

 • Term-life insurance